dfsp-spirit/fsbrain/README_MACOS_TAHOE.md

 | Requires GPU / OpenGL | No | No | Yes |
 | Publication-quality output | ✓ | — | ✓ |

+**Bottom line**:

-**Bottom line**: For creating static figures (the most common use case), use the scimesh backend.
-If you need interactive 3D exploration, use `vis.rglwidget()`.
-If you have a working XQuartz installation (older MacOS versions), the default rgl backend also works.
+* For creating static figures (the most common use case), use the scimesh backend.
+* If you need interactive 3D exploration, use `vis.rglwidget()` (uses WebGL).
+* If you have a working XQuartz installation and OpenGL (older MacOS versions), the default rgl backend works.
+* If you are running headless in containers, CI etc, interactive plots make no sense anyways.
+Use scimesh.